 Ultimately it is Jeremy's wish to continue the philosophy of great country house hospitality and to maintain and nurture this historically important garden.

-In 2018 we celebrate 60 years of Gravetye being open as a hotel.
-To commemorate this landmark anniversary we are building a new restaurant with views of the garden, due to open in May 2018, almost 60 years to the day that Gravetye first opened its doors in 1958.
+In 2018 we celebrated 60 years of Gravetye being open as a hotel.
+To commemorate this landmark anniversary we built a new restaurant with views of the garden, which we completed in May 2018, almost 60 years to the day that Gravetye first opened its doors in 1958.